tmroyal/OptionSetter.js/README.md

 # OptionSetter.js
 A Javascript library designed to simply the consumption of options objects.
-It's like `(_||$).extend` on steroids.
+It's like `.extend` (Underscore/JQuery) on steroids.

 ## Motivation

-Often, in Javascript one needs to provide a function or constructor a multitude of paramters.
-Some of these parameters might be optional, and some of these may have defaults.
-In these kinds of circumstances, one often resorts to using an object parameter that contains the desired values:
+In Javascript, one often needs to provide a function or constructor with multiple paramters.
+Some of these parameters might be optional, and some might have defaults.
+In these circumstances, one often uses an object parameter containing the desired values:

 ```
 function MyObject(options){